 I have been up against hundreds of talented, aggressive, intelligent and prepared litigators — all of whom I learned something new.
 For example, I routinely litigate against Chris Gray.
 He and his team are excellent litigators who are hardworking and understand how to persuade juries.
 They often bring new perspectives to our cases that demonstrate creativity and passion for their clients.

-Moving repeatedly when I was young, as well as working abroad before attending law school, provided me with valuable experiences that have strengthened my legal practices and relationships in and out of the office.
+Moving repeatedly when I was young and working abroad before attending law school provided me with valuable experiences that have strengthened my legal practices and relationships in and out of the office.
 Along with allowing me to identify with a diverse group of clients, my background has given me a unique perspective that enables me to address disputes with sensible, practical, and innovative solutions.

 I’m a native Floridian but have also lived in Atlanta, Cincinnati, Washington D.C. and Bad Homburg Germany.
 I earned a B.A. from the University of Florida in 1984 and graduated Magna Cum Laude with a degree in finance.
 Over the next four years I worked as a Program Analyst in Frankfurt, pursued a Master’s degree in accounting and traveled extensively throughout Europe.
-In 1989 I returned to the University of Florida, and on the first day of law school met Wolfgang Florin; he would quickly become my close friend, and later, one of my future law partners.
+In 1989 I returned to the University of Florida and met Wolfgang Florin on the first day of law school; he quickly became my close friend, and later, one of my future law partners.

 I believe life is short and seek to fill my time with enjoyable and meaningful experiences, most of which involve the outdoors.
 Based on time, not necessarily success, I could be described as an avid salt-water fisherman.
 For many years, my wife, two sons and I have spent countless hours on the tranquil waters surrounding the Florida Keys.
 I also enjoy hiking and participate in weekly community soccer matches.
 I appreciate all types of humor and think I’m funny, which apparently is debatable according to my immediate family.